philschanely/course-web1/src/pages/lessons/03-links-images.md

 </Callout>

-Later in the course we'll talk more about the process by which we export images or "slices" from a design comp in Sketch which we call "slicing."
+Later in the course we'll talk more about the process by which we export images or "slices" from a design comp in Figma which we call "slicing."
 As you learned about several image formats in the Duckett text, let me suggest a quick process you can walk through when choosing image types:

 * Does the image require transparency?
     * If yes, does the image require either smooth colors such as in photography or gradients, or smooth transparency where some pixels are semitransparent?